 We know that students going to other countries always want to have fun, meet with new people and stroll around the city discovering new places.
 Most of the time, you end up eating in some burger house or any other coffee shop outdoors.
 Unfortunately, as it seems fun, this also affects your wallet and makes it tinier day by day.
 To avoid day, it is better to start cooking in your kitchen in the flat or use the communal kitchen in the student accommodation.
 If you are not the best cook, it is totally fine, as time passes you will master it and will see how enjoyable process it may be if you are even cooking with your friends.
 Maybe, before going abroad, you can make a list of your favorite dishes and products needed for them and stick to that.

 If you see that you are running out of your budget, the best possible way to survive may be to find a part-time student job.
 Since you are a student abroad, you will more likely not be allowed to work full-time on a proper job with a high salary.
 However, there are many options for students to find part-time or hourly-paid jobs in London.
+If you don’t want to go out and you’re pretty good at writing, you can find some paperwork jobs like customessaymeister.com – writing custom essays, term papers, research papers, college papers and dissertations.
 You can see the list of available ones at the moment here.

 Once your studies commence, you will be asked to find the books from the reading list.
 The very first thing that students do is that they search it online and order it, or go to the bookstores to find the right book.
 However, the prices for books are high enough to spend on for students.
 To find a solution, it is good first to go to the university library and see if they have it.
 The second piece of advice is to search online pdfs of that books on your university e-library.
 If none of the above is applicable, you may search in the buy-and-sell groups to buy the used one, or borrow it for some period of time from your friend, scan or copy the book and return it back.